 - There is a dress code for churches and basilicas.
-Shoulders and knees must be covered; shorts, miniskirts and sleeveless shirts are not permitted.
-It is recommended that you not take large bags or backpacks on tours that include churches as storage accommodations are not always available.
+Shoulders and knees must be covered, shorts, miniskirts, and sleeveless shirts are not permitted.
+It is recommended that you not take large bags on tours that include churches as storage is not always available

-- Please wear comfortable footwear as the tours on your vacation involve a lot of walking.
+- Please wear comfortable footwear as the tours on your vacation involve a lot of walking

-- Contact Your Own Italy for customization options on your vacation.
+- Contact Your Own Italy for customization options on your vacation

-- Refer to our website for details on our Cancellation Policy.
+- Refer to our website for details on our Cancellation Policy

 - When should we start planning our trip?

-- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May to September).
+- Ideally, we ask for at least 3 months' advance notice, especially in the high season (May through September).
 Arrangements can be made on shorter notice, but you run the risk of missing out on the availability of our favorite hotels and guides.
 We want the best for our clients, and the more time we have, the more we can guarantee just that.

-- What are YOI's payment terms?
+- What are Your Own Italy's payment terms?

-- For our customized vacations, we require a 20% deposit upon approval of the itinerary we have presented to you.
-The balance is due 30 days prior to your arrival date.
+- We require a 20% deposit upon approval of your vacation package.
+The balance is due 45 days prior to your date of travel.